search

 Operating floor surveys were conducted on the way to fuel rod removal.

-Step 2: Construction of a fuel handling facility (access gantry+front chamber) on the south side of the reactor building
+Step 2: Installation of "fuel removal platform/front chamber/opening/runway girder*" on the south side of reactor building

 Step 3: Installation of a fuel handling facility